aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/565_cicd/tf-files.md

 ###  load_ecr.sh

-This script logs in to our private ECR repo and then pulls some docker images to the Cloud9 IDE, tags them appropriately for our private ECR repo's and docker push's them into place.
+This script logs in to our private ECR repo and then pulls some docker images to the Cloud9 IDE, tags them appropriately for our private ECR repositories and `docker push`'s them into place.

 We have to do this as the EKS cluster can only access this private container repo, it has no access to public container repositories.